 A skateboard truck that doubles as a bottle opener.

-An aluminum laptop stand.
+A laser cut aluminum laptop stand.

 A hand-powered mechanical butterfly metal sculpture.